Vote by Mail

 - Outside Minnesota, mail generally arrives in 3-10 days.

 - If you think your ballot will not be received in time using regular mail, you may choose to pay for an express delivery service.
 Ballots can be received from an express delivery service until 8 p.m. on Tuesday, Aug.
 11 for the state primary.

 You may return your ballot in person to Ramsey County Elections by 3 p.m. on Tuesday, Aug.11 for the state primary and before 3 p.m. on Tuesday, Nov.
 3 for the general election.

-If we have already accepted your voted absentee ballot (this can be verified at mnvotes.org), you can ask us to replace it until 4:30 p.m. on Tuesday, July 28 for the state primary and until 4:30 p.m. on Tuesday, Oct.
+If your voted absentee ballot has been accepted (this can be verified at mnvotes.org), you can ask the Elections Office to replace it until 4:30 p.m. on Tuesday, July 28 for the state primary and until 4:30 p.m. on Tuesday, Oct.
 20 for the general election.